vennilakm04/Hybrid-CNN-BiLSTM-Intrusion-Detection-for-IoT-Security/README.md

 This model demonstrates strong performance for multiclass intrusion detection in IoT environments and can be extended for real-time cybersecurity applications.

-## Novelty

-The baseline CNN-based intrusion detection model was enhanced by integrating a Bidirectional LSTM layer after convolutional feature extraction to capture sequential dependencies among traffic features.
-In addition, rare-class filtering and SMOTE balancing were applied to address dataset imbalance, improving multiclass classification performance and achieving higher detection accuracy for IoT attack traffic.